This is How a CGM Changed my Diabetes Management

 More data-oriented diabetes management

 For me, good diabetes management is a mix of multiple small decisions taken throughout the day.
-For example, if I had a fasting reading of 200 mg/dL in the morning and took a correction dose, when it’s time to bolus for my lunch, knowing the trend of my current levels will help me calculate my bolus accurately.
+For example, if I had a fasting reading of 200 mg/dL in the morning and took a correction dose, when it’s time to bolus for my lunch, knowing the trend of my current blood sugar levels will help me calculate my bolus accurately.

 When I started my CGM, I calculated the insulin-to-carb ratio based on sporadic blood sugar levels taken throughout the day.
 After starting to use a CGM, I looked at six weeks of my blood sugar readings and adjusted my carb ratio based on my blood sugar data.